Aliases for IMPA1 Gene

 GeneCards Summary for IMPA1 Gene

 IMPA1 (Inositol Monophosphatase 1) is a Protein Coding gene.
-Diseases associated with IMPA1 include Bipolar Disorder and Mood Disorder.
-Among its related pathways are Inositol phosphate metabolism (REACTOME) and Integrated Breast Cancer Pathway.
-GO annotations related to this gene include protein homodimerization activity and magnesium ion binding.
+Diseases associated with IMPA1 include Mental Retardation, Autosomal Recessive 59 and Bipolar Disorder.
+Among its related pathways are superpathway of inositol phosphate compounds and Metabolism.
+Gene Ontology (GO) annotations related to this gene include protein homodimerization activity and magnesium ion binding.
 An important paralog of this gene is IMPA2.